pallets-eco/flask-admin/doc/introduction.rst

       <p>Hello world</p>
     {% endblock %}

-This will override the default index template, but still give you the builtin navigation menu.
+This will override the default index template, but still give you the built-in navigation menu.
 So, now you can add any content to the index page, while maintaining a consistent user experience.

-Authorisation & Permissions
+Authorization & Permissions
 ===========================

 ****